NURVE Block Registry

 The registry is a collaborative research effort aimed at advancing the evidence base for regional anesthesia in the emergency department.
 By contributing data and participating in registry-based studies, collaborators help generate meaningful insights into clinical practice, outcomes, and safety while helping shape the future of emergency department regional anesthesia.

-If you are interested in contributing to this growing national collaboration, we welcome you to join the NURVE Registry and be part of the ongoing effort to improve pain management through ultrasound-guided regional anesthesia.
+If you are interested in contributing to this growing national collaboration, we welcome you to join the NURVE Block Registry and be part of the ongoing effort to improve pain management through ultrasound-guided regional anesthesia.